Zero-knowledge proof: Definition

 where View_{$\hat V$}[P(x)↔$\hat V$(x,z)] is a record of the interactions between P(x) and V(x,z).
 The prover P is modeled as having unlimited computation power (in practice, P usually is a probabilistic Turing machine).
 Intuitively, the definition states that an interactive proof system (P,V) is zero-knowledge if for any verifier $\hat V$ there exists an efficient simulator S (depending on $\hat V$) that can reproduce the conversation between P and $\hat V$ on any given input.
 The auxiliary string z in the definition plays the role of "prior knowledge" (including the random coins of $\hat V$).
 The definition implies that $\hat V$ cannot use any prior knowledge string z to mine information out of its conversation with P, because if S is also given this prior knowledge then it can reproduce the conversation between $\hat V$ and P just as before.

 The definition given is that of perfect zero-knowledge.
 Computational zero-knowledge is obtained by requiring that the views of the verifier $\hat V$ and the simulator are only computationally indistinguishable, given the auxiliary string.

 Practical examples

 Discrete log of a given value

-We can apply these ideas to a more realistic cryptography application.
-Peggy wants to prove to Victor that she knows the discrete log of a given value in a given group.
+These ideas can be applied to a more realistic cryptography application.
+Peggy wants to prove to Victor that she knows the discrete logarithm of a given value in a given group.